hanhanwu/Hanhan_Data_Science_Resources2/Security_Data_Science.md

       * BIOS - Basic Input Output System
       * BIOS instructs the computer on how to perform a number of basic functions such as booting and keyboard control
       * BIOS is also used to identify and configure the hardware in a computer such as the hard drive, floppy drive, optical drive, CPU, memory, etc
+      * Check whether your security protection software will be diabled after disabled many thing in BIOS.
+If so, chekc whether you have Windows Defender installed and turned on.
+If so, it's good.
     * For Surface Windows 8, you can just keep pressing `Del` button when your machine is restarting, then you will enter into BIOS page
     * For Surface Windows 10, UEFI is BIOS, and here's how to enter into BIOS page: https://www.laptopmag.com/articles/access-bios-windows-10
     * In BIOS page, you may need to disable many things, such as side port, SDCard, network, etc. You can even disabale the keyboard port that Sufrface has